DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.9.0.md

 - Add a secondary status or something.
 - For example, primordial spells can have a burn effect added to them.

+#### Implementation
+- Each ability Data Asset also contains an array of Upgrade UObject classes that define the significant upgrades for that ability.
+- Each ability can only be significantly upgraded like this once

 ### Elemental Status Effects
 - Each element NEEDS a status effect associated with it.